 What I offer here is a moral philosophical sketch of depression.
 Or rather three kinds of depression, distinguished according to three moral emotions: remorse, guilt, and shame.
-As research shows - contrary to popular myth - the majority of depression arises from problems in living rather than from biological causes.
-At the heart of such problems lie ingredients such as a loss of connection, selfhood, meaning and value.
-Hence moral philosophy - reflection on meaning and value - is vital for understanding depression and orienting our way through it.
+At the heart of these struggles lie experiences such as a loss of connection, of selfhood, of meaning and value.
+Hence moral philosophy - reflection on meaning and value - is vital for understanding such depression and for working through it.
 Inventing names, I will speak first about remorse-based depression.
-I will write more about that another time, so I move quickly to its much more widespread cousin, which I call guilt-based depression.
-Following that I offer a sketch of a third sort, shame-based depression.
+I will write more about that another time, so I will move quickly to its much more widespread cousin which I call guilt-based depression.
+Following that I offer a sketch of a third type: shame-based depression.
 Of course, I am not speaking for all form of depressions, such as those which are based primarily on trauma or a purely organic / chemical disorder, which are better understood through a mainly psychological or medical lens.

 When a decent person wrongs another they tend afterwards to feel remorse.
-Remorse is a moral emotion: it is a pained recognition of the wrong one has done another.
-Hence remorse is a form of lucidity, a recognition of reality through opening one's eyes to other people and the meaning of one's deeds toward them.
+Remorse is a moral emotion: it is a pained recognition of the wrong you have done another.
+Hence remorse is a form of lucidity, a recognition of reality: opening your eyes to other people and the meaning of your actions toward them.

 There are many moral emotions.
 Remorse is one.
 Guilt is another.
-We often use the concepts of 'guilt' and 'remorse' interchangeably, however guilt is unstable from a moral point of view.
-For while remorse is a reality principle, opening one's eyes, guilt can blind a person.
-It can become uncoupled from reality, becoming maudlin, misplaced, unjust or disproportionate.
-When guilt is not determined by truth then nothing limits it, and one easily descends in a downward cycle.
-Such guilt-based depression is traditionally the most common form of depression.
+We often use the words 'guilt' and 'remorse' interchangeably, however guilt is unstable from a moral point of view.
+For while remorse has reality built into it - it is about opening one's eyes - guilt can blind a person.
+It can be uncoupled from reality: maudlin, misplaced, unjust, disproportionate, irrational.
+When guilt stops being lucid and enters into fantasy, it easily corrupts and becomes toxic.
+This often manifests as depression, and from a psychotherapeutic point of view it is the most common source of that malady.

-Guilt may also become depression when a person finds themselves in a culture, whether at a micro or macro level, which fails to appreciate or even to recognise the value in their particular way of being.
-A culture might be blind to particular values or strengths, and see in them only flaws or vices, and expressing that judgement to them.
-In his memoir Romulus, My Father the philosopher Raimond Gaita looks back at the social context for the suicide of his mother in 1958:
+Guilt may also become depression when a person finds themselves in a culture which fails to appreciate or even recognise the value in their particular way of being.
+A culture might be blind to particular values or strengths, and see in them only flaws and vices.
+In his memoir Romulus, My Father, the philosopher Raimond Gaita reflects on the suicide of his European mother in 1950's Australia:

 But for someone like my mother, highly intelligent, deeply sensuous, anarchic and unstable, this emphasis on [moral] character, given an Australian accent, provided the wrong conceptual environment for her to find herself and for others to understand her.
 Tom Lillie's contempt for her was common.
 It was also emblematic of a culture whose limitations were partly the reason she could not overcome hers.